 6 April 2020 - 19 July 2022 A graduate of the United States Air Force Academy, General Sears entered the Air Force in 1991.
 A command pilot with 3600+ hours in the C-130E, T-3A, F-16, and T-38C, General Sears has experience in C-130 low-level special operations, every conventional F-16 mission type, three assignments as an instructor pilot, and contingency/combat sorties over Bosnia, Yemen, Iraq, and Afghanistan.
 He commanded the 61st Fighter Squadron, 20th Operations Group, 14th Flying Training Wing, and 455th Air Expeditionary Wing.
 His staff positions included Director of Plans, Programs and Requirements, Headquarters Air Education and Training Command, Joint Base San Antonio Randolph, Texas.
-General Sears departed AFOTEC to become Deputy Commander.
-Headquarters Air Education and Training Command.
-AIR FORCE OPERATIONAL TEST & EVALUATION CENTER
+General Sears departed AFOTEC to become Deputy Commander, Headquarters Air Education and Training Command.

 MAJOR GENERAL MICHAEL T. RAWLS

-19 July 2022 - present
+19 July 2022 - 14 August 2024

-Major General Michael T. Rawls is the Commander, Air Force Operational Test and Evaluation Center, Kirtland Air Force Base, New Mexico.
-Major General Rawls reports directly to the Air Force Chief of Staff on the operational test and evaluation of nearly 90 major programs of record, 56 of them under oversight by the Director, Operational Test and Evaluation.
-He oversees an acquisition portfolio of \$1.3 trillion dollars and \$12 million in operational test costs and directs nearly 600 military, civilian, and contractor personnel who plan, conduct, and report on operational test at 10 locations across the continental United States.

-Major General Rawls entered the Air Force in 1992 after receiving a Bachelor's of Science in Electrical Engineering.
+Major General Michael T. Rawls entered the Air Force in 1992 after receiving a Bachelor's of Science in Electrical Engineering.
 A graduate of U.S. Air Force Test Pilot School class 02B, he also holds three Master's degrees.
-He has served in staff positions including the U.S. Military Delegation to NATO in Brussels, Belgium and as a squadron, vice-wing, and wing Commander.
-He flew the A-10A/C and F-15C in support of Operation Southern Watch; as a test pilot, he had assignments in the A-10C, F-15C, F-16, and classified programs.
-General Rawls is a four-time member of the U.S. Military Pentathlon Team.
-Before his assignment to AFOTEC, General Rawls served as the Deputy Commander, NATO Mission Iraq, Baghdad.
-He is a command pilot with more than 2,100 hours in 30 different aircraft.
+He served in staff positions including the U.S. Military Delegation to NATO in Brussels, Belgium, the F-35 Program Office, and squadron and wing Commands.
+He flew the A-10A/C and F-15C in Operation SOUTHERN WATCH, and flight test of the A-10C, F-16C, F-16, and classified programs.
+General Rawls was a four-time member of the U.S. Military Pentathlon Team.
+Before his assignment to AFOTEC, General Rawls served as the Deputy Commander, NATO Mission Iraq, Baghdad, and as Commandant, Air War College.
+A command pilot with more than 2,100 hours in 32 different aircraft, he also flew the F-35A Joint Strike Fighter as an aggressor pilot.

-AIR FORCE ORGANIZATIONAL EXCELLENCE AWARD